 Slowly, she gained the weight she needed.
 Before we knew it, she was 2 pounds and getting extubated.
 By getting extubated, I don’t mean her doctor removing her tube.
 Adalee had to be stubborn and have it her way.
 She decided to extubate herself.
 Her doctor didn’t want to extubate until she was at least 3 pounds, but Adalee had a different plan.
 She continued to grow and thrive.
 At 3 months old, Adalee had no more respiratory support!
 She was completely breathing on her own.
 Unfortunately, due to the fact that she did have respiratory support, she developed something called ROP, Retinopathy of Prematurity.
 Thankfully she didn’t have it severe, just a very mild case.

-Without God and the incredible nurses and doctors at the Scottish Rite CHOA NICU, I know Adalee wouldn’t be here today.
 To every nurse and doctor who had a part in taking care of our daughter that may be reading this, from the very bottom of my heart, thank you.
 I couldn’t ask for a better team to have taken care of our daughter.
 Leaving her was never easy, but it gave me comfort to know she was in the best hands she could possibly be.
-To the people who have supported us endlessly and prayed as much as we did, thank you for loving our daughter.
+To the people who have supported us endlessly and prayed as much as we did, thank you for loving my daughter.

 Adalee: "God is my refuge; noble one.”